awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-alias.md

 ### Ref<a name="aws-resource-gamelift-alias-return-values-ref"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the alias ID\.
-For example: `alias-1111aaaa-22bb-33cc-44dd-5555eeee66ff`\.
+ When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the alias ID, such as `alias-1111aaaa-22bb-33cc-44dd-5555eeee66ff`\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-gamelift-alias-return-values-fn--getatt"></a>

-The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
-The following are the available attributes and sample return values\.

-For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-gamelift-alias-return-values-fn--getatt-fn--getatt"></a>

 `AliasId`  <a name="AliasId-fn::getatt"></a>
-A unique identifier for the alias\.
-For example: `alias-1111aaaa-22bb-33cc-44dd-5555eeee66ff`\.
-Alias IDs are unique within a Region\.
+Not currently supported by AWS CloudFormation\.

 ## Examples<a name="aws-resource-gamelift-alias--examples"></a>